DedSecHCK/ctos-terminal/README.md

 For portability, you can copy the script and requirements.txt to any Linux system with Python installed.

+## GitHub

+The project is hosted on GitHub.
+To contribute:

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature-name`
+3. Commit changes: `git commit -m "Description"`
+4. Push to branch: `git push origin feature-name`
+5. Create a Pull Request

 ## Usage

 Run the terminal and enter commands at the prompt.